nccgroup/cisco-SNMP-enumeration/README.md

 Change Log
 =======================

-Version 1.6 - Updated to reflect changes in metasploit filesystem use, made grep case insensitive to avoid false negatives, added new location for community string file & moved from the deprecated msfcli to msfconsole -x syntax
+Version 1.7 - Syntax error causing bug when no enable secrets in config file corrected Version 1.6 - Updated to reflect changes in metasploit filesystem use, made grep case insensitive to avoid false negatives, added new location for community string file & moved from the deprecated msfcli to msfconsole -x syntax
 Version 1.5 - Official release.